aosabook/500lines/modeller/chapter.md

 a comprehensive game engine like PyGame.

 ### Rendering the Scene: Viewer
-With a basic understanding of OpenGL, we examine how to render the `Scene` to the screen.
-The `Viewer` class created the gui window and handles initializing OpenGL.
+With a basic understanding of OpenGL, let's examine how to render the `Scene` to the screen.
+The `Viewer` class creates the GUI window and initializes OpenGL.
 The function `init_interface` creates the window that the modeller will be rendered into and specifices the function to be called when the scene needs to rendered.
 The `init_opengl` function sets up the OpenGL state needed for the project.
-It sets the matrices, enables backface culling, and registers a light to illuminate the scene, and tells OpenGL that we would like objects to be colored.
+It sets the matrices, enables backface culling, registers a light to illuminate the scene, and tells OpenGL that we would like objects to be colored.
 The `init_scene` function creates the `Scene` objects and places some initial nodes to get the user started.
 Finally, `init_interaction` registers callbacks for user interaction, as we'll discuss later.

 `````````````````````````````````````````` {.python .numberLines}